subucodes/vscode-ext-project-structure-extractor/README.md

 1. Open a project in VS Code
 2. Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS)
-3. Type "Generate Project Structure" and press Enter
+3. Type "Extract Project Structure" and press Enter
 4. The structure will be copied to your clipboard

 Example output (Tree format):